-  For example, even if the scene takes place over dinner at someone’s home, a side conversation could take place on the patio, down a hall, in a bathroom, or a bedroom.
+For example, even if the scene takes place over dinner at someone’s home, a side conversation could occur on the patio, down a hall, in a bathroom, or a bedroom.
 Each of these creates a different dynamic.

 Develop a detailed picture of the setting

-Once I’ve selected the location, there are details that need to be visualized.
+Once I’ve selected the location, some details need to be visualized.
 Specificity brings scenes to life.
 If I am inside, how are the rooms decorated?
 What unique objects can I describe that will paint the scene?
-If I am outside, there are a wider array of things to observe and weather conditions to consider.
+If I am outside, there are a more comprehensive array of things to observe and weather conditions to consider.

 Perhaps most important, I picture how all of this makes my character feel.